-- Test Administrator's Script

-- Test Booklet

-- Student Response Booklet

-- At least one sharpened number 2 pencil to mark student scores
+- Test Administrator Script - Listening, Reading, and Speaking Test Booklet - Student Response Booklet - At least one sharpened number 2 pencil to mark student scores

 Listening Administration

 Follow these steps to administer each task in the Listening section.
 (Task 1 is measuring attending, so the student receives a score for any response.)